shafayetShafee/reveal-autoheader/README.md

 ---
 ````

 After using this filter, header-less slides created with `---` (i.e. Horizontal lines) will automatically show the header from the previous slide with header.

-## Example

-Here is the source code for a minimal example: [example.qmd](example.qmd).
+Check the source code for a minimal example: [example.qmd](example.qmd).and compare the [`rendered output`](https://shafayetshafee.github.io/reveal-autoheader/example.html) to better understand the usage.